jcubic/lips/REFERENCE.md

 (stack-trace <continuation>)

 Function return stack trace if given continuation as a string.
-You first need to enable collecting stack frames using (trace).
+You first need to enable collecting stack frames using (trace #t).
 ```

 ## string